EES-TUe/assignments-scientific-software-engineering/README.md

 # assignments-scientific-software-engineering

 This repository describes assignments of scientific software engineering.

+## Preparation

+Please prepare you PC as instructed in [Preparation](./preparation.md).

+## Assignments

 See list of assignments below:

 * [Assignment 0: create your repository](./assignment_0.md)
 * [Assignment 1: GitHub and GIT](./assignment_1.md)